Updated April 2021

 WHY DOES ONE ANTIBIOTIC NOT ACT ON ALL BACTERIA

 You may have often heard the term gram-positive and gram-negative bacteria.
 The difference lies in the gram-negative ones having an additional fatty layer (called LPS-lipopolysaccharide) outside the PG layer of the cell wall.
 They stain red with a chemical stain called Gram’s stain. (common bacteria are E coli, Klebsiella, Salmonella, Shigella, Proteus, Hemophilus, Neisseria, Pseudomonas, Moraxella, Vibrio, and Acinetobacter).
-The bacteria which don’t have this LPS layer and have only PG layer, stain blue and are called Gram-positive (common bacteria are Staphylococcus, Streptococcus, Pneumococcus, Enterococcus).
+The bacteria that don’t have this LPS layer and have only the PG layer, stain blue and are called Gram-positive (common bacteria are Staphylococcus, Streptococcus, Pneumococcus, Enterococcus).

 So evidently antibiotics have to work harder for the gram-negative bacteria as they have an additional tough layer to cross, so only some of the antibiotics have this ability (broad-spectrum – act on both gram-positive and negative bacteria).
 Chemical modifications are made to help transport across this LPS layer (extended-spectrum antibiotics).